Understanding Indictable Offence and Your Rights

 An indictable offence charge is not the end of the world.
 Yes, an offence is an offence, but an allegation is not a conviction.
 With the truth and a competent criminal lawyer on your side, you can hope for a good outcome for your case.

 If you’re looking for a seasoned criminal lawyer who can represent you as you try to clear your name in an indictable offence case, Hoe Lawyers can help.
 We have over a decade of experience helping clients with their legal needs.
-Contact our team for more details or schedule a free initial consultation with us today.
+Contact our team for more details or schedule a 30-minute free initial consultation with us today.

 Scroll to Top